Cats-United/Paw-Powered/README.md

 ^Email (I never get to see this)
 ^DOB (Date of birth)

-Special: DISCLAMER: This is to enhance Paw Powered, and is not importiant.
+Special: DISCLAMER: This is to enhance Paw-Powered, and is not importiant.
 If you wish, you can do these:

 Celebrate birthdays

-More about Fur-Powered:
+More about Paw-Powered:

-^Fur-Powered uses "Factories" for Developers and Animators, showing off their games, apps, and animations
+^Paw-Powered uses "Factories" for Developers and Animators, showing off their games, apps, and animations

 ^Apps do not fit in games and animations, like art programs.